Do We Owe Explanations To The People We Ghost?

 “

-So much of my growth as a single person has happened during moments when I realize I’m being a huge fucking hypocrite and try to span out how to fix it.
+So much of my growth as a single person has happened during moments when I realise I’m being a huge fucking hypocrite and try to span out how to fix it.

 ”